Preparation¶

 </export>

-By changing this option, the description of the CMake file for building the package may be slightly different.
-However, since these parts are basically described in the CMake macros of Choreonoid itself and choreonoid_ros package, the users of those packages do not need to worry about it too much.
+Changing this option may slightly alter the CMake file descriptions for building packages.
+However, since these aspects are primarily described in CMake macros within Choreonoid core and the choreonoid_ros package, users of these packages shouldn’t need to worry much about this.

 Note